Wall-roosting mouse-eared bat

 The wall-roosting mouse-eared bat, or Nepalese whiskered myotis (Myotis muricola) is a species of vesper bat whose type locality is Nepal.

 Taxonomic notes

 Myotis muricola was previously classified as a subspecies of Myotis mystacinus but genetic studies indicate that M. muricola represents a complex of species.

 Morphology

-The upper side of M.muricola is coloured brown or grey with dark bases and the underside has dark bases and light brown tips.
+The fur on the upper side of M.muricola is coloured brown or grey with dark bases, and the fur on the underside has dark bases and light brown tips.
 The ears are moderately long, slender, bent forwards and bluntly pointed (Francis, 2008).
 M.muricola has small feet with wing membranes attached at the base of the toes.
 The tail is long and completely enclosed in the interfemoral membrane.
 It has three pairs of premolars, with the upper canine much longer than the third premolar.
 The second premolar is small and slightly intruded from the tooth row (Yasuma, Andau, Apin, Tuh Yit Yu, & Kimsui, 2003).

 Distributions

 Myotis muricola is found in Afghanistan, Bangladesh, Bhutan, Cambodia, India, Indonesia, Laos, Malaysia, Myanmar, Nepal, Pakistan, Papua New Guinea, the Philippines, Thailand, and Vietnam (Simmons, 2005).